-The net contribution was negative for the first time in 2009 and is expected to remain so for many years.
+The net contribution was negative for the first time in 2009 and is expected to remain so for many years in the base and pessimistic scenarios.
 The explanation is that the large birth cohorts of the 1940's almost completely have left the labour force and retired.
 The negative balancings of 2010, 2011 and 2014 appear in the diagram as improvements in the net contribution.
 Around 2020 the net contribution begins to slowly improve and the contribution deficit to slowly decrease.
 From 2039, income is expected to be greater than expenditure in the base scenario.
-The principal reason is that the large birth cohorts of the 1990s and the 2010s will be of working age at the same time as the cohorts of the 1960s with pension disbursements will be decreasing; see figure 7.9 at the end of this chapter.
+The principal reason is that the large birth cohorts of the 1990s and the 2010s will be of working age at the same time as the cohorts of the 1960s with pension disbursements will be decreasing; see figure 7.8 at the end of this chapter.
+If pension-related age limits are raised in accordance with the proposals in DS 2019:2 (Raised Age Limits in the Pension System and in Other Social Security Systems) and occur under the conditions in Statistics Sweden's population projection from 2019, the net contribution will be positive as early as 2024.2 With each increase in the target age, net contribution grows and then declines until the next increase in the target age.
+The decline is due to pension disbursements being higher than in the base scenario due to retirement being postponed.
 The effect of demography is also reflected in the peaks and troughs in the figure above.
 The difference in timing of the peaks and troughs between the pessimistic and other scenarios is due to different demographic assumptions.
-In the pessimistic scenario up until and including 2024.
-The pessimistic scenario has low net immigration and reduced birth rate (see Figure 7.9).
+In the pessimistic scenario, net contribution is negative throughout the whole period, but in the optimistic scenario up until and including 2024.
+The pessimistic scenario has low net immigration and reduced birth rate (see Figure 7.8).